vitessio/website/content/en/docs/design-docs/online-ddl/scheduler.md

 - `queued`: a migration is submitted
 - `ready`: a migration is picked from the queue to run
 - `running`: a migration was started.
-It is periodically tested to be alive.
+It is periodically tested to be making progress.
 - `complete`: a migration completed successfully
 - `failed`: a migration started running and failed due to whatever reason
 - `cancelled`: a _pending_ migration was cancelled